-The .32 ACP is an underappreciated cartridge these days, but there was a time when it was the chosen cartridge for many small, concealable firearms.
-Even Theodore Roosevelt carried a .32 ACP FN M1900 — if it was good enough for him, it’s good enough for me!
+Though often underappreciated today, the .32 ACP was once a go-to choice for small, concealable firearms.
+Even Theodore Roosevelt carried a .32 ACP FN M1900—if it was good enough for him, it’s good enough for me!

-While modern guns have improved significantly and can now handle cartridges like 9mm in compact sizes, the .32 ACP still has its place.
+While modern firearms have advanced to handle cartridges like 9mm in compact sizes, the .32 ACP still holds a place in the world of deep concealment.

 Benefits of the .32 ACP